 Support for reintegration

 If you have to return to your country of origin, you have the possibility of applying for support to get back into society, ‘reintegration support'.
-Sweden is a member of the cooperation programme called ERIN (the European Reintegration Network), which offers reintegration support for people who have had their asylum application refused and have to return home.
+Sweden is a member of the cooperation programme called ERRIN (European Return and Reintegration Network), which offers reintegration support for people who have had their asylum application refused and have to return home.

 You can get support if you are returning to one of these countries:

-Afghanistan, Morocco, Iraq (Kurdistan), Iraq (central and south), Pakistan, Russia.
+Afghanistan, Morocco, Iraq (Kurdistan), Iraq (central and south), Pakistan, Nigeria.

 The support offered to you as a returnee is adapted to you needs and covers: